jinlow/discrust/README.md

   respective weight of evidence, and summary information can be found in the `exception_values_` attribute once the discretizer has been fit.

+A `np.nan` value may be present in the list of possible exception values.
+If there are `np.nan` values present in the `x` variable, and `np.nan` is not listed as a possible exception value, an error will be raised.
+Additionally, an error will be raised if `np.nan` is found to be in `y` or the `sample_weight` arrays.

 This method will fit the decision tree and find the optimal split values for the feature given the constraints.
 After being fit the discretizer will have a `splits_` attribute with the optimal split values.